astral-sh/ruff/crates/red_knot_test/README.md

 ### Specifying a custom typeshed

 Some tests will need to override the default typeshed with custom files.
-The `[tool.knot.tests]` config option `typeshed-root` should be usable for this:
+The `[tool.knot.tests]` configuration option `typeshed-root` should be usable for this:

 ````markdown
 ```toml